TheReefcraftProject/reefcraft/README.md

 The execute python tests with:
 > pytest

+Run the app from
+> main.py
-Run the app from the main.py in the app directory (Open this file in vscode and hit the play button)
+in the app directory (Open this file in vscode and hit the play button)